4tronix/RoboBit/README.md

 However, it can slow down some effects so there is a block provided to switch the update mode to Manual or Automatic:

-Set all FireLeds to Green (hard-coded RGB color):
+Set all FireLeds to Green (hard-coded RGB color or built-in colour selection - look at Javascript to see the difference):
-Set all FireLeds to Green (built-in colour selection):

 ```blocks
 robobit.setLedColor(0x00FF00)